-Given the above limitations, the scope of the programme provides proper breadth and depth of theoretical knowledge of the business environment and management functions, while through case study analysis, practicals and project work students develop abilities to put knowledge into practice.
+The scope of the programme provides proper breadth of theoretical knowledge of the business environment and management functions, and depth in Finance management functions, while through case study analysis, practicals and project work students develop abilities to put knowledge into practice.
 Teaching methods promote critical thinking and enhancement of communication skills.
 Self-study requirements are sufficient to make students responsible to manage their learning process.